 One of the most fun activities we’ve done as a family was getting an old time photo done.
-I know, it sounds silly and not like something we’d actually write about, but I have to say, it was a wonderful experience and the perfect way to bring home the best Montana souvenir possible.
+I know, it sounds silly and not like something we’d actually write about, but I have to say, it was a wonderful experience and the perfect way to bring home the best Montana souvenir possible, or anywhere really.
 Antique pictures, no matter how cheesy they may seem at first are something that you’ll cherish for years to come.

 Tip: check out our complete Western Montana road trip to visit some great towns that have old time photo studios, including Virginia City, MT!